 Xylorhiza tortifolia (Torr. & Gray) Greene Common Name(s): Mohave woodyaster.
-Functional group and bloom season: X. tortifolia is a subshrub that blooms from March to May, and sometimes again in October (Baldwin et al. 2002).
-Distribution in Sonoran/Habitat: X. tortifolia can be found in rocky soils on desert slopes and in canyons from 240 m - 2000 m (Baldwin et al. 2002).
+Functional group and bloom season: Xylorhiza tortifolia is a subshrub that blooms from March to May, and sometimes again in October (Baldwin et al. 2002).
+Distribution in Sonoran/Habitat: Xylorhiza tortifolia can be found in rocky soils on desert slopes and in canyons from 240 m - 2000 m (Baldwin et al. 2002).
 Flower color and shape: The involucral heads are composed of both ray and disc flowers and offer wide landing platforms to insect visitors.
 The disc flowers are yellow, and the rays are white to pale purple.
 Pollinator use: Carril et al. (2018) listed 11 taxa of native bees found on Xylorhiza sp. and Xylorhiza tortifolia at Grand Staircase-Escalante National Monument in south-central Utah including: Andrena linsleyana Thorp, Anthophora petrophila, an Anthophora morphospecies, Ashmeadiella cactorum Cockerell, Ashmeadiella gilletei, Ashmeadiella xenomastax, a Hesperapis morphospecies, a Hylaeus morphospecies, Lasioglossum sisymbrii, Perdita aridella, P. morula, and a Perdita morphospecies.
-X. tortifolia is a larval host for owlet moths (Noctuidae: Cucullia intermedia Speyer, Schinia ligeae) and the brush-footed butterfly Agathymus (=Charidryas) neumoegeni (Robinson et al. 2010).
-Tortoise use: X. tortifolia was used rarely as cover by desert tortoise at two sites (Supplement 3) but was not recorded in diets.
+Xylorhiza tortifolia is a larval host for owlet moths (Noctuidae: Cucullia intermedia Speyer, Schinia ligeae) and the brush-footed butterfly Agathymus (=Charidryas) neumoegeni (Robinson et al. 2010).
+Tortoise use: Xylorhiza tortifolia was used rarely as cover by desert tortoise at two sites (Supplement 3) but was not recorded in diets.
 Propagation, production, and cultivation: There was no loss in viability of X. tortifolia seeds after 7.5 years of storage at 4°C or -15°C (Kay et al. 1988).
-X. tortifolia germinates well at a range of temperature conditions (10°, 15°, 20°C) at an 8 hr/16 hr light and dark cycle (Royal Botanic Gardens Kew 2017).
+Xylorhiza tortifolia germinates well at a range of temperature conditions (10°, 15°, 20°C) at an 8 hr/16 hr light and dark cycle (Royal Botanic Gardens Kew 2017).
 This species is often propagated by local nurseries in southern Nevada for use in horticultural settings.
 X. tortifolia is widely used in desert pollinator gardens, and this species is fairly easy to find among nurseries and commercial growers.
 Nurseries at national parks (Joshua Tree National Park and Lake Mead National Recreation Area) and Nevada Division of Forestry are experienced in propagating this species.
 The Mojave Desert Land Trust (www.mdlt.org, Accessed 2 February 2021, TCE) sells X. tortifolia seeds as part of their native plant restoration nursery program; they provide guidance on the relatively easy success with this species if planted under the correct conditions.

 Recoverability: X. tortifolia was among 24 plants involved in a mine restoration project at the Silver Bell Mine in Joshua Tree National Park in 1993.
-X. tortifolia was among 6 species that had >90 % survival during preliminary trials (Rodgers 1994).
+Xylorhiza tortifolia was among 6 species that had >90 % survival during preliminary trials (Rodgers 1994).

 Yucca spp.
 (Asparagaceae)